-I was lucky to have enough signal on my phone to be able to figure out what I had to do, but I wished I’d listened the many times my dad and fiancé had explained how to change a tire.
+I was lucky to have enough signal on my phone to be able to figure out what I had to do.
+If only I’d listened the many times my dad and fiancé had explained how to change a tire.

 Step 1: Stop Somewhere Safe

 Your safety is more important than a wheel.

 I cannot stress this enough.
 Don’t stop in the middle of the road or pull over anywhere you feel nervous.
 It’s important to change the tire ASAP, but you can drive a few miles before you damage the metal on the wheel.

 I got a flat tire on the way home from class one day (30 miles away) and didn’t find out until I was on the freeway.
 To me, stopping on the shoulder was dangerous, considering most vehicles fly by going 70+ mph.
 So I opted to take the next exit and drove to a gas station.

 Wherever you stop, make sure the ground is level.
 Changing a flat tire on uneven ground can be a tricky experience.
 Chasing a rogue tire down the street just adds to your already spoiled day.